Zolmeister/parkle/README.md

 proof of concept, it is not intended to be a real opponent.

-To load a bot into the game, select "a" when adding players, enter the name of the python file where your class resides (with the .py extension), and the name of your class.
+To load a bot into the game, select "a" when adding players, enter the name of the python file where your class resides (without the .py extension or the 'ai/' path in front), which should match the name of your class

 Documentation:
 --------------